The Condo Trap

 Environmental Risk

-Environmental risk touches 50% of Colorado homes through radon above EPA action level, thousands of US water systems through PFAS contamination, and most Mountain West metros through tripling wildfire-smoke days since 2010.
-Mitigation, filtration, and air-sealing retrofits run $2K–$25K per unit, and insurance carriers are beginning to price these risks into premiums — making environmental exposure the hidden cost most buyers never underwrite.
+Environmental risk touches 50% of Colorado homes through radon above the EPA action level.
+PFAS contamination affects thousands of US water systems.
+Wildfire-smoke days have tripled since 2010 across most Mountain West metros.
+Mitigation, filtration, and air-sealing retrofits run $2K–$25K per unit.
+Insurance carriers are starting to price these risks into premiums.
+That makes environmental exposure the hidden cost most buyers never check.

 Utility Costs

-Utility inflation hits condo owners twice: electric rates are up 35% since 2020 across most US markets, and water and sewer costs have roughly doubled in the same period.
-In master-metered buildings the HOA splits the entire utility bill pro-rata across units, so efficient owners subsidize neighbors' waste and pay for building-side losses from aging pipes, cooling towers, and lighting that predate the current rate environment.
+Utility inflation hits condo owners twice.
+Electric rates are up 35% since 2020 across most US markets.
+Water and sewer costs have roughly doubled in the same period.
+In master-metered buildings, the HOA splits the whole utility bill pro-rata across units.
+Efficient owners end up paying for their neighbors' waste.
+They also cover building-side losses from aging pipes, cooling towers, and old lighting.

 The Numbers Don't Lie